-How can I resolve my debt?
+How can I resolve my debt with Navient?

-The good news is that Navient often waits to charge off an account until it is 210 to 235 days past due, while many lenders charge off at the 180-day mark, Weber said.
+The good news is that Navient often waits to charge off an account until it’s 210 to 235 days past due, while many lenders charge off at the 180-day mark, Weber said.
 This gives you time to negotiate a settlement to pay less than you owe.
 It may take time and several conversations to reach terms that work for you.
 Generally, you need to be a few months behind on payments before starting this dialogue.
 Keep in mind, delinquency hurts yours and your cosigner’s credit.

-“Even if it goes to a collection attorney you’ve got some time to work out a settlement or a payment plan,” Weber said.
+“Even if it goes to a collection attorney, you’ve got some time to work out a settlement or a payment plan,” Weber said.
 He’s negotiated settlements in the low 40% to 50% range on Navient accounts that were with a collection attorney.

 “As with all things, be proactive.
 Come up with a plan,” said Michael Bovee, co-founder of Resolve.
 Bovee has successfully negotiated settlements with Navient and finds them the easiest to work with among the private lenders.